1a1a11a/libCacheSim/README.md

 ### Trace analysis
 libCacheSim also has a trace analyzer that provides a lot of useful information about the trace.
 And it is very fast, designed to work with billions of requests.
-It also coms with a set of scripts to help you analyze the trace.
+It also comes with a set of scripts to help you analyze the trace.
 See [trace analysis](/doc/quickstart_traceAnalyzer.md) for more details.